RanArino/BDM500_Final_Project/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](License) file for details.

 ## Contact
 Ran Arino - [LinkedIn](https://www.linkedin.com/in/ran-arino-25253022b/) - rarino@myseneca.ca